 Time Limit: There is a 10 hour time limit for the 50K race.

-Parking: Parking is $5.00 and available within the Laguna Seca Recreation area, adjacent to the Start/Finish area.
+Parking: Parking is $5.00 and available within Laguna Seca, adjacent to the Start/Finish area.
 Carpooling is always strongly encouraged.

 Aid Station Supplies